CauldronDevelopmentLLC/jmpapi/doc/binary.md

 Binary values do not live in the JSON `args` namespace — JSON has no byte type.
-They are exposed through two interpolation roots, `{body}` and `{files.*}`, which may be used only where binary is meaningful: bound into a SQL query, or written back as the response.
+They are exposed through two interpolation roots, `{body}` and `{files.*}`, which may be used only where binary is meaningful: bound into a SQL query, passed to an [exec](exec.md) as a temporary file, or written back as the response.
 Their byte content is never interpolated into a string.

 ## Receiving a raw body